rpellerin/rpellerin.github.io/content/farewell-kdenlive-hello-davinci-resolve-and-colors-explained.md

 Then, export in 4K (3840 x 2160).
 If the project resolution is lower, the image will be upscaled, which will degrade the quality.

-Make sure the output FPS is the same as the project/timeline FPS, that is 24 FPS.
+Make sure the output FPS is the same as the project/timeline FPS, that is 30 or 29.97 FPS.

-To avoid getting too big of a file, I pick a custom bitrate of 10000 Kb/s for the file I will keep backed up.
+To avoid getting too big of a file, I pick a custom bitrate of 25000 Kb/s for the file I will keep backed up.
 But for the file uploaded to Youtube, [it is recommended to input a bigger number](https://youtu.be/oOGZ0PfDSxM?t=351).
 See [Youtube's official recommendations](https://support.google.com/youtube/answer/1722171#zippy=%2Cbitrate).
+Usually, 50000 Kbps for a 4K video is good enough.

 [Do not tick "Optimize for speed".](https://forum.blackmagicdesign.com/viewtopic.php?p=1080855#p1080855)